-Our Music Director Gavin Sutherland tell us about Prokofiev’s score for Cinderella, ahead of our performances of Christopher Wheeldon’s sparkling production in-the-round at the Royal Albert Hall next month, and in its traditional proscenium arch version this Autumn.
+Our Music Director Gavin Sutherland tell us about Prokofiev’s score for Cinderella, following our performances of Christopher Wheeldon’s production in-the-round at the Royal Albert Hall in June, and ahead of its traditional proscenium arch version this Autumn.

 When Sergei Prokofiev composed his most famous ballet score for Romeo & Juliet in 1935/6, it was viewed as ‘undanceable’.
 It wasn’t until it was first performed in 1940 that it proved to be an enormous success, and became one of the most recognisable pieces of ballet music today.
 Following on from this, Prokofiev was then commissioned for a new three-act ballet based on Perrault’s fairy tale Cinderella, which quickly became another classic.

 How does Cinderella compare to Prokofiev’s more well-known score for Romeo & Juliet?

 The two scores were written at extremely challenging times in Prokofiev’s life, but Cinderella is just as passionate and romantic as Romeo & Juliet.
 It’s got an added element of magic though, and has far more characterisation in it: because it’s a bigger plot with more characters, the music had to reflect this.

 There are lot of musical themes that belong to different characters – some would call them leitmotifs.
 Cinderella has some, the Prince has some also, so you recognise the characters in the music.
 Prokofiev also links these leitmotifs to emotions as well as people.